Sebastian-0912/Sebastian/content/authors/admin/_index.md

 highlight_name: true
 ---

-Jia Le Liao is a Bachelor of Computer Science and Electronic Physics at National Chengchi University.
-His research interests include computational physics, artificial intelligence, and other knowledge related to science.
+Jia Le Liao is currently pursuing a Bachelor's degree in Computer Science and Electronic Physics at National Chengchi University.
+His academic focus revolves around computational physics, artificial intelligence, and other fields of scientific knowledge.
 {style="text-align: justify;"}